The Spirit

 A comparable event: At the baptism of Christ by John, the Holy Spirit came independently of John (Matt.
 3:13-17).

 1 see notes there.
-2 see Section B - "Bestowal of the gifts".
+2 see Section B - "Methods of Imparting the Spirit Gifts".

 Acts 9:31